-In order to run and maintain a company safely these days, a comprehensive cyber defense strategy is a must have these days.
+In order to run and maintain a company safely, a comprehensive cyber defense strategy is a must-have these days.
 Its goal is to stave off industrial espionage, data-leaks and reputational loss, protecting customers, employees and the company itself.
 In light of the ever changing and evolving attack strategies, it seems impossible to be prepared on every angle and for all potential attacks.
 In order to make your IT-systems resilient to attacks from hackers, a conjunction of preventive and reactive measures is in order, complete with constant surveillance and mitigation of vulnerabilities.

 While attackers often require little more than a couple of weaknesses, defenders need to find and seal off all vulnerabilities in their system in order to stay safe.
 Cyber security can be understood as the essential and continuous process of preventing the emergence of weaknesses, coverage of existing vulnerabilities and mitigation of threats posed by successful attacks.
 This sets the foundation for safety and entrepreneurial growth in the information age.

 Cyber defense starts at the level of training employees to avoid spam- and phishing-mails, which are often used by attackers to build in backdoors to your IT-systems, and ideally spans the entire company structure to ensure security at every level.
 To achieve company-wide cyber defense security, it is vital to align workflows and operation cycles with cyber security practices.
 More on IT-security here.